 Soon, Kidz, Ink will incorporate observations into their 1Place software, which will allow their curriculum coordinators to check classroom environments more efficiently – and automatically record the data.

-“1Place will help us not only meet licencing requirements but maintain our star-five level,” says Aretha.
+“1Place will help us not only meet licensing requirements but maintain our star-five level,” says Aretha.

 She says the efficiencies gained by using 1Place has allowed staff to spend more time with students, and give Center Directors more time to mentor their teachers.